HackerDaGreat57/bpp/README.md

 # Blender++
 A multi-purpose free and open-source application that aims to (eventually) be a complete software suite which will replace all software on your computer except for your operating system and drivers.
 It's like a neat little toolbox that you can take apart and tinker with, just like the [Blender](https://www.blender.org/) project.

-## Platforms this project supports
+## Platforms this project plans to support
 We plan on world dominance.
-We **plan** to support Windows, macOS, Linux, Android, iOS, watchOS, tvOS, iPadOS, Java VM, and cloud-based JavaScript (aka Live).
+We **plan** to support Windows, macOS, Linux, Android, iOS, watchOS, tvOS, iPadOS, Java VM, Python, and cloud-based JavaScript (aka Live).

 The ports for Windows and Linux are in this branch.
 The appropriate branch is linked for every other port.